Updated: Mar 2

 These species cover a diverse array of conditions and ornamentation, from the sun-loving Alexanders to the woodland favoring Sweet Cicely.
 They are also perennial, being able to better handle the browsing pressures of caterpillars and returning year after year.
 Bright Golden Alexanders can provide a burst of yellow in the meadow, towering Cow Parsnip can be a stately vertical accent, while the diminutive Wild Chervil demands you stop and take a closer look to appreciate it close up.
 There is truly a native host plant to make any gardener (and butterfly) happy!

 A note on Queen Anne's Lace:

 Like so many other invasive species that are so prevalent in our environment many people mistakenly believe that Queen Anne's Lace is a native wildflower.
 Besides already being common along most roadways, it is also commonly included in "wildflower mixes" and often finds its way into butterfly gardens.
 The truth is, Queen Anne's Lace is a complex of Wild Carrot and Feral Domestic Carrot and is considered by most to be detrimental to the environment and so should be avoided within the home garden.

-Be sure to check in regularly for native host plant availability.
-If you don't see what you're looking for listed, please ask as I can source almost any plant, including those above!
+Be sure to sign up for our newsletter to receive our nursery plant availability.
+If you don't see what you're looking for listed, please ask as we can source almost any plant, including those above!